The Holy Grail Press

 Nigel said it would be OK.”

-Since Leon obviously hadn’t understood Larry
+Since Leon obviously hadn’t understood Carl

 the first time,

-Larry said it again:
+Carl said it again:

 “You’re an idiot.”